 Athens, GA 30602-3692

-Permanent, full-time tenured associate or full professors are eligible.
+Permanent, full-time tenured associate or full professors in a UGA school or college are eligible.

 Nomination Dossier Requirements

 The unit head (dean, unit director, or department head) prepares a nomination dossier that does not exceed 25 pages (including all materials, exclusive of the cover page).
-Four copies of the nomination dossier shall be submitted by the nominee’s department head, director, or dean to the Office of the Vice President by February 10, 2017.
+A PDF version of the nomination dossier shall be submitted by the nominee’s department head, director, or dean to the Office of the Vice President for Public Service and Outreach by 5 p.m. on Friday, December 16, 2022.
 Nomination dossiers should include the following:

 Cover Page: Nominee’s Name